2009 Ukrainian Amateur Cup

 The 2009 Ukrainian Amateur Cup was the fourteenth annual season of Ukraine's football knockout competition for amateur football teams.
 The competition started on 12 August 2009 and concluded on 25 October 2009.

+The cup holders FC Irpin Horenychi did not enter.

 Participated clubs

+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).